Guide To Queenstown Restaurants

 Running parallel with Earnslaw Park, a collection of second floor restaurants enjoy commanding views of Lake Wakatipu.
 Flame Bar and Grill is renowned for its huge steak and rib portions with a South African twist, while My Thai offers thai dishes with a sleek and modern interior along with great value lunch deals.

 Ballarat Street includes 'The Mall' shopping area and is where you'll find a good collection of cafes and bar restaurants with al fresco dining.
 Winnies Pizza Bar and Restaurant and the gastro pub, Ballarat Trading Company, are both popular casual dining spots.
 You'll also find a few Chinese and Asian restaurants which often offer good lunchtime special deals.

 A 20 minute drive to Arrowtown, this historic former gold mining town is packed full of dining options.
 The pretty town includes a good selection of cafes and casual dining bars along Buckingham Street and Ranshaw Lane.
-Mantra, The Stables and Saffron are all good options for a more upmarket option.
+Mantra and The Stables are all good options for a more upmarket option.
 Just outside of the town centre, the prestigious Millbrook Resort, is a world-class golf resort with good cafe and fine dining choices.